Duffleman/certgen/README.md

 I may or not may not adjust the tool in the future to work around these assumptons, but they're listed here for now.

-- All certificates are generated as EC certificates.
+- All certificates are generated as ECDSA certificates.
 - All private keys are `P384`
-- All organisation names are "Duffleman", and country code is "GB".

 ## Installation